antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    13: The Category we just built can be adapted in    all details.**](_static/images/AdaptingR2_AdaptCategory.png)

     All details of the Category we built in the former steps are available for adaptation.
 In this way you can keep track and adapt the gene sets you use for your analyses.

 Step 4: Tracks in R2: create your own data annotation
 ---------------

-1. Another important feature in R2 that can be adapted to your needs is the Tracks feature.
+1. Another important feature in R2 that can be adapted to your needs are the tracks.
 In R2, the samples can be annotated with sample characteristics, e.g clinical data.
     Each group of annotated data is called a “Track”.
 Tracks in R2 give you the opportunity to divide your samples in e.g. groups with different phenotypes for comparative or subgroup analysis.
     For some datasets the annotation that you need may be available already.
-For others you might want to add extra sample annotation for analysis.
+For others you might want to add extra sample annotation for analysis  such as combining already added tracks.
+Tracks can be adapted in multiple ways.
-    R2 allows for the creation of such annotation tracks in multiple ways:

      - They can be uploaded with annotation files

      - They can be created as a result of analyses within R2 and stored within the platform on the go

      - Or you can create a so called Custom Track yourself within R2.

       We'll first start with a K-means analysis that results in a division of the samples in two groups (for more about this analysis see [chapter 14](K_Means_Clustering.html)).
 	  On the main page of R2 select the K-means analysis in Field 3 (Figure 14)

 	![](_static/images/AdaptingR2_SelectKmeans.png "Figure    14: Selecting a K-means    analysis")

 	[**Figure    14: Selecting a K-means    analysis**](_static/images/AdaptingR2_SelectKmeans.png)